0

 Remove cucumbers and vegetables from the jar using a slotted spoon to drain the liquid.
 Serve in a small bowl as a snack or easy side dish.

-More Summer Salads to Try…
+More Summer Salad Recipes to Try…

-Here are a few other summer salads that are delicious and perfect for potlucks, family get-togethers and BBQ’s:
+Here are a few other simple summer salads that are delicious and perfect for potlucks, family get-togethers and BBQ’s:

 This recipe can become an heirloom to pass down for your family too, so try making it the next time you’re looking for a salad.
 If you make this recipe, I would really appreciate it if you would give it a star review!
 If you have a picture of your finished dish, post it on Instagram using the hashtag #laurenslatest and tagging me @laurens_latest.

-My Cucumber Salad recipe is cool, crunchy, refreshing, and easy to throw together on a hot summer day!
+Grandma's Cucumber Salad recipe is cool, crunchy, refreshing, and easy to throw together on a hot summer day!
 Great for BBQ's or potlucks.

 Prep Time 15 minutes